Looks Unfamiliar: Stephen O’Brien – The Classic ‘Four Calculators’ Sketch

 Further Listening

-Stephen appeared on Looks Unfamiliar talking about his favourite forgotten eighties Christmas Singles – taking in The Snowmen, Frank Sidebottom, George Cole And Dennis Waterman, Band Aid II, Run DMC and Madge and Harold from Neighbours – which you can find here.
-Stephen also came back to talk about what it was like to watch The Box Of Delights on its original broadcast – and to spend a long time afterwards hunting down the tie-in paperback and theme single – which you can find here.
+Stephen has also appeared on Looks Unfamiliar talking about his favourite forgotten eighties Christmas Singles – taking in The Snowmen, Frank Sidebottom, George Cole And Dennis Waterman, Band Aid II, Run DMC and Madge and Harold from Neighbourshere, and what it was like to watch The Box Of Delights on its original broadcast – and to spend a long time afterwards hunting down the tie-in paperback and theme single – here.

-Stephen has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks, talking about Captain America: The Winter Soldier here and The Falcon And The Winter Soldier here.
+Stephen has also appeared on Tim’s Marvel Cinematic Universe podcast It’s Good, Except It Sucks talking about Captain America: The Winter Soldier here and The Falcon And The Winter Soldier here.

 Further Reading